 IstioOperator API defines components as shown in the table below:

-apiVersion: install.istio.io/v1alpha1 kind: IstioOperator spec: components: telemetry: enabled: false
+apiVersion: install.istio.io/v1alpha1 kind: IstioOperator spec: components: pilot: enabled: false

 Customize Kubernetes settings

 IstioOperator API allows each component’s Kubernetes settings to be customized in a consistent way.

 Each component has a

 which allows the following settings to be changed.
 Use this list to identify the setting to customize:

 - Readiness probes